 - Has an Annual Fee.
 Flagstar Travel Rewards American Express Credit Card has a $95 annual fee that’s not waived during the first year.
 Though many competing travel rewards cards also have annual fees, this is still a big drawback for frugal cardholders looking to earn rewards on travel spending without paying a recurring charge for the privilege.

 - Travel Bonus Points Apply to Airfare and Hotel Purchases Only.
 This card’s travel bonus categories are narrower than some competing cards’.
 They apply to airfare and hotel purchases only, not travel purchases writ large.
-That’s a drawback relative to Chase Sapphire Preferred and Barclays Arrival Premier, both of which earn attractive returns on airfare, hotels, rental cars, cruises, and pretty much any other type of travel purchase.
-(Barclays Arrival Premier earns 2 points per $1 spent on all purchases, in fact.)
+That’s a drawback relative to Chase Sapphire Preferred, which earns attractive returns on airfare, hotels, rental cars, cruises, and pretty much any other type of travel purchase.

 - Medicore Sign-up Bonus.
 For a travel rewards card with a $95 annual fee, Flagstar Travel Rewards American Express Credit Card has a pretty lame sign-up bonus: just 7,500 bonus points, good for $75 when redeemed for cash back.
 By contrast, Capital One Venture Rewards Credit Card’s sign-up bonus is worth $400.